 Many radio workers have a degree or Masters, so it will put you in a better position if you also have a relevant qualification.

 Educational qualifications are not the only criteria for success; work experience and evidence of practical and technical skills for radio are valued much more highly.
-To be successful you will need to demonstrate:
+To be successful, you'll need to demonstrate:

 - excellent written and oral communication skills